Section A: Do you need a Marriage Visitor Visa UK?

 Depending on individual circumstances, additional documents may be required, such as character references, previous marriage certificates, or divorce decrees if applicable.
 Our experts can provide guidance on your specific application, particularly if your circumstances are more complex and may require additional evidence to establish eligibility.

-Section G: Marriage Visitor Visa Fee & Processing Times
+2. Marriage Visitor Visa UK Fee & Processing Times

-It costs £115 to apply for a UK Marriage Visitor Visa.
+It costs £127 to apply for a UK Marriage Visitor visa.
+This is the same as the fee for a Standard Visitor visa.

 Some processing centres offer fast-tracked processing for an additional charge.